huangwx8/DreamboatRPC/README.md

 ### 5. **Client Layer**

-Send requests for remote procedure calls (RPC) to the server and waiting return values.
+Send requests for remote procedure calls (RPC) to the server and waiting response.

 ### 5. **Server Layer**